 Should you wish to assert your right to revocation or objection, simply send an email to email@example.com.

 Insofar as we process data based on the consent you granted us, you have the right to revoke such consent at any time.
 The revocation of consent does not render invalid the data processing performed on the basis of consent until the time of revocation.

 7.3 Apply for rights

-Where you make a request in respect of your rights we will require proof of identification.
+Where you make a request in respect of your rights we will be likely to require proof of identification.
 We may also ask that you clarify your request.
 We will aim to respond to any request within one month of verifying your identity, with a possibility to extend this period for particularly complex requests in accordance with applicable law.
-If we receive repeated requests or have reason to believe requests are being made unreasonably, we reserve the right not to action the request, provided that a justification shall be given to you within the time periods specified in the GDPR.
+If we receive repeated requests or have reason to believe requests are being made unreasonably, we reserve the right not to action the request, provided that a justification shall be given to you within the time periods specified in the UK GDPR.

 Please be aware that while we will try to accommodate any request you make in respect of your rights, they are not absolute rights.
 This means that we may have to refuse your request or may only be able to comply with it in part.

-In accordance with applicable law, we reserve the right to withhold personal information if disclosing it would adversely affect the rights and freedoms of others.
+In accordance with applicable law, we reserve the right to withhold personal information if dis-closing it would adversely affect the rights and freedoms of others.

 8 Data security